rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 The section of a subsequent sectioning node is a subsection to all open presequent sections.

-That is, because all presequent sections remain to be open for as long as a subsection is open.
+That is because all presequent sections remain to be open for as long as a subsection is open.
 Which is, because no parent container of a subsection is an ancestor of a parent section's parent container.
 Consequently, a subsequent section always is a subsection to all open presequent sections.